Novum/vkQuake/readme.md

 ## Quake '2021 re-release'

-vkQuake has initial support for playing the 2021 re-release content:
+vkQuake has initial support for playing the 2021 re-release content.
+Follow installation instructions as above but copy the files into the rerelease folder.

-* Copy the vkQuake exe to your rerelease installation.
-* Extract the localization folder from the QuakeEX.kpf zip file and place it in the rerelease directory.
-* Run vkQuake as you normally do.

 # Vulkan
 vkQuake shows basic usage of the API.
 For example it demonstrates render passes & sub passes, pipeline barriers & synchronization, compute shaders, push & specialization constants, CPU/GPU parallelism and memory pooling.